The Romance of the Forest: Synopsis

 When Peter and Adeline finally reach Leloncourt, Adeline is taken ill and is nursed to health first by Peter’s sister and later by Clara la Luc.
 Here, "Adeline, who had long been struggling with fatigue and indisposition, now yielded to their pressure...
 But, notwithstanding her fatigue, she could not sleep, and her mind, in spite of all her efforts, returned to the scenes that were passed, or presented gloomy and imperfect visions of the future".
 After her illness, Adeline is essentially adopted by Arnaud la Luc, Clara’s father, and spends the remainder of her time with the family.
 Clara also has a brother, but he currently is not present.
-Yet, soon Monsieur la Luc’s health is failing (he is taken with consumption), and the family must relocate to a different climate for a time.
+Soon Monsieur la Luc’s health is failing (he is taken with consumption), and the family must relocate to a different climate for a time.
 Eventually, Louis de la Motte finds Adeline and brings her news of Theodore.
-He informs her that he is imprisoned and his death is imminent because of the assault he made on his general officer.
+He informs her that he is imprisoned, and his death is imminent because of the assault he made on his general officer.
 Here, Monsieur la Luc finds out that the Theodore in reference is actually his son that he has not seen for many years.

 Meanwhile, Monsieur and Madame de la Motte are facing their own troubles.
 Pierre de la Motte is placed on trial for a robbery he previously committed against the Marquis before he knew who the Marquis was.
 The Marquis would not have pressed any charges had Pierre assisted the murder of Adeline.
 Presently, however, Monsieur and Madame de la Motte are in Paris.
 Pierre is imprisoned and Madame is with him.

 Unaware of this, Adeline, Clara, and Monsieur la Luc travel to Paris to be with Theodore prior to his execution.
-While Pierre is on trial, witnesses come forward, and it is discovered that the Marquis is not who he claims to be; he had previously murdered Adeline's father, and stole his inheritance.
+While Pierre is on trial, witnesses come forward, and it is discovered that the Marquis is not who he claims to be; he had previously murdered Adeline's father and stolen his inheritance.
 Because of these recent developments, Theodore is released from his imprisonment while the Marquis poisons himself, but not before he confesses all his wrongdoings.
 "It appeared that convinced he had nothing to hope from his trial, he had taken this method of avoiding an ignominious death.
 In the last hours of his life, while tortured with the remembrance of his crime, he resolved to make all the atonement that remained for him, and having swallowed the potion, he immediately sent for a confessor to take a full confession of his guilt, and two notaries, and thus established Adeline beyond dispute in the rights of her birth, also bequeathing her a considerable legacy".